 1 in 5 prisoners in the U.S. has had COVID-19, 1,700 have died

-Fencing surrounds the Denver Reception and Diagnostic Center operated by the Colorado Department of Corrections, Tuesday, Dec.
-8, 2020, in east Denver.
-(AP Photo/David Zalubowski)
+In this Oct.
+13, 2020, file photo, family members of inmates incarcerated in the Utah Department of Corrections' prison system hold candles and say a prayer following a rally outside the Department of Corrections office in Draper, Utah.
+One in five state and federal prisoners in the United States has tested positive for the coronavirus, a rate more than four times higher than the general population.
+In some states, more than half of prisoners have been infected, according to data collected by The Associated Press and The Marshall Project.
+(Steve Griffin/The Deseret News via AP, File)

-LITTLE ROCK, ARK -- One in every five state and federal prisoners in the United States has tested positive for the coronavirus, a rate more than four times higher than the general population.
+LITTLE ROCK, ARK. -- One in every five state and federal prisoners in the United States has tested positive for the coronavirus, a rate more than four times as high as the general population.
 In some states, more than half of prisoners have been infected, according to data collected by The Associated Press and The Marshall Project.

 “That number is a vast undercount,” said Homer Venters, the former chief medical officer at New York's Rikers Island jail complex.